The Most Common Reasons Car Insurance Companies Cancel Policies

 Your Core Rights

 - Premium refund: If you prepaid your premium and the insurer cancels mid-term, you're entitled to a refund for the unused portion of your coverage.
-Learn more about how cancellation refunds work.
+Learn more about how cancellation refunds work, including the difference between pro-rata and short-rate methods.

 - Right to appeal: You can formally dispute a cancellation through your state's insurance department.